-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 - People who converted.

-For example, you could email the participants a full recap blog post, SlideShare of the webinar, or link to the video recording.
+For example, you could email the participants a full recap blog post, a SlideShare of the webinar, or a link to the video recording.

 41. Track Your Results